 - 1 c. nuts (optional, but I would used blanched and unsalted nuts of your choice)

-Mix together and press half of dough in 9” greased square pan.
+Mix together all the ingredients, except apples and nuts, together; press half of dough in 9” greased square pan.
 Sprinkle with nuts and spread the sliced apples on top.

-Spread rest of dough over nuts and apples, press down with pancake turner and smooth top.
+Spread rest of dough over nuts and apples, press down and smooth top.

 Bake 350F for 25 minutes.
-Cool and sift confectioner’s sugar (optional, since the bars are pretty sweet).
+Cool before cutting.
 Cut in bars into small square pieces.

 [Note: I’ve edited the recipe’s formatting and wording.]